 A rear-end car accident happens when the front of one vehicle hits the back of another vehicle.
 In some cases, the collision is so forceful that it pushes the vehicle on the receiving end into another vehicle, causing a chain reaction in which numerous drivers and passengers suffer injuries.

-If you suffered injuries in any of these car accidents, your lawyer can help you file the necessary claim or lawsuit to pursue the monetary damages you deserve.
+If you suffered injuries in any of these car accidents, your car accident lawyer can help you file the necessary claim or lawsuit to pursue the monetary damages you deserve.

 Most car accidents result from some type of driver error.
 There are innumerable ways that a driver may operate their vehicle negligently, but most driver errors involve road rule violations, road rage, distracted driving, or intoxicated driving.